 Orpheus's orbit is determined by observations dating back to April 24, 1982.
 It was last officially observed on May 18, 2018.
 The IAU Minor Planet Center records 870 observations used to determine its orbit.

 Orpheus can be reached with a journey of 362 days.
 This trajectory would require a delta-v of 9.135 km/s.
 To put this into perspective, the delta-v to launch a rocket to Low-Earth Orbit is 9.7 km/s.
 There are 17,332 potential trajectories and launch windows to this asteroid.

 See more at the NHATS Mission Trajectories table for Orpheus.

 The position of Orpheus is indicated by a ◯ pink circle.
 Note that the object may not be in your current field of view.
 Use the controls below to adjust position, location, and time.

-The above comparison is an artistic rendering that uses available data on the diameter of Orpheus to create an approximate landscape rendering.
-The approximation is built for full-resolution desktop browsers.
+The below comparison is an artistic rendering that uses available data on the diameter of Orpheus to create an approximate landscape rendering with New York City in the background.
+This approximation is built for full-resolution desktop browsers.
 Shape, color, and texture of asteroid are imagined.